 Fresh Strawberry Jam

-I made up this Strawberry Jam Recipe to use as a filling in a dessert that I will be sharing next week!
+I made this Strawberry Jam to use as a filling in a dessert that I will be sharing next week.
 I only needed about half the jam for the dessert so we used the rest all week on toast and biscuits.
 My daughters especially loved it on their peanut butter sandwiches!
-Some other tasty ideas would be using this on oatmeal or cream of wheat, over pancakes or waffles, or as a sundae topping!
+It has now become a recipe I use all the time so we can enjoy fresh jam all summer.
+It is also delicious on oatmeal, cream of wheat, over pancakes or waffles, and as an ice cream sundae topping.

 Substitutions To Try

-I made this Strawberry Jam Recipe using my food processor but you could also use a blender or mash the berries by hand.
+I made this Strawberry Jam using my food processor but you could also use a blender or mash the berries by hand.
 You can also try adding other fruits, just take out some of the strawberries from the recipe to include other fruits.
-Strawberry peach, strawberry banana, or if you are from Idaho strawberry huckleberry also make delicious jams using this recipe.
+Strawberry peach, strawberry banana, or if you are from Idaho strawberry huckleberry also makes delicious jam.

 Even though this isn’t traditional freezer jam, it can be frozen for later use.
 It will keep in the freezer for several months.
 And believe me, there is nothing that cheers everyone up in the morning than pulling a jar of fresh Strawberry Jam out to spread over the morning toast.
 Or waffles.
 Or pancakes.
 You get the idea.

 Spread It On What?